 For the base, go ahead and pot the soy mince and the vegetable broth powder into a bowl and pour boiling water over it.
 Then let this sit for a while to soak.
 During that time, chop the onion into rings or chunks, it’s up to you.
 Once you’re done, you can get out the big frying pan and heat up a little bit of oil.
 Then fry the onion a little bit, just to the point where it’s glassy.
 Now, add the lentils, tomato puree and soy mince (this might need some draining if it’s very submerged in water, if it’s only a little wet, don’t worry, the water can just boil away).
 Season as you please.
 Let the pan sit on medium heat until you fully cook the minced meat (you should be able to get that information on the packaging).

 Meanwhile, drain the potatoes, throw them back in their pot, add some milk and margarine (better start slow and add more later.
 Trust me, it’s easier to add more milk and margarine than produce more boiled potatoes or add flour to thicken it up later) and mash.
 For mashing, you can either use a mixer or a potato masher.
 And just season as you like, I recommend some salt and nutmeg.

 Dig out a nice casserole and pour in the mince mix first.
 Then put the potato mash on top and even it out.
 Sprinkle the cheese over on top and bake it for 15 minutes until the cheese is melted and delicious.

-And voila – I hope you enjoyed our little culinary tour!
+And voila – I hope you enjoyed our little culinary tour to South America!
 Now, get cooking!
 Bom apetite!